This Secret Botanical Garden In Texas Is Free Year-Round

 On the east side of Aldine Westfield Road, Mercer Botanic Gardens spreads across more than sixty acres of cultivated collections designed for the Gulf Coast climate.

-Visitors can wander bamboo groves, fern gardens, herb plots, tropical displays, and an endangered species garden that supports conservation.
+Visitors can wander through bamboo groves, fern gardens, herb plots, tropical displays, and an endangered species garden that supports conservation.

 Camellias—41 plants across 36 cultivars—still bloom each winter, a living link to Thelma Mercer’s original vision, joined by azaleas that create dazzling spring displays for photographers and families.